Blog post structure is just as important as the content itself.

 Internal linking is beneficial for SEO and deepening topical relevance, but it’s also invaluable for preempting what content readers will want next.

-When discussing complex topics or exploring a subject with multiple nuances, it stands to reason that a user may want to learn more about it.
-Contextual internal links help naturally guide their reading without interfering with the format of the post they’re currently on.
+When discussing complex topics or exploring a subject with multiple nuances, it stands to reason that a user may want to learn more.
+Contextual internal links naturally guide their reading without interfering with the post’s format.

-Call to Actions (CTAs) offer a definitive breakpoint or end of the post, where the link isn’t necessarily contextual, as it is a blatant “next step” guidance.
+Call to Actions (CTAs) offer a clear breakpoint or end to the post, where the link isn’t necessarily contextual, as it is a blunt “next step” directive.

 Forgetting to implement both of these elements is a common mistake I see with business blogs.
-Internal linking is powerful, but not implementing a main call to action removes any immediate conversion potential the blog had.
+Internal linking is powerful, but failing to include a main call to action removes the blog’s immediate conversion potential.

 For example, you may conclude your blog posts with a strong call to action to another post, a service page, or a downloadable resource.
-For longer posts, you may include a mid-page break in the form of a CTA, with options including a lead magnet, newsletter sign-up, or contact redirect.
+For longer posts, you may include a mid-page break as a CTA, with options such as a lead magnet, a newsletter sign-up, or a contact redirect.

-Together, these links help reduce the friction associated with finding more information or taking next steps, while benefiting your blog’s SEO through topical relevancy between content.
+Together, these links help reduce friction in finding more information or taking next steps, while benefiting your blog’s SEO through topical relevance across your content.

 End With a Strong Wrap-up (But Not a Generic Conclusion)

 Perhaps this is just a me thing, but I’ve never been a fan of the “conclusion” approach.
-A standard conclusion header typically emphasises a recap of the post.
+A standard conclusion header typically emphasises the post’s recap.

 Main points are reiterated but subtly reframed in a “now it’s up to you” context.
 I find that these conclusions have a few issues: